4.2-kiloyear event: Middle East

 The south-central Levant experienced two phases of dry climate punctuated by a wet interval in between and thus the 4.2 ka event in the region has been termed a W-shaped event.

 Enhanced dust flux coeval with δ^{18}O peaks is recorded in Mesopotamia from 4260 to 3970 BP, reflecting intense aridity.
 The aridification of Mesopotamia may have been related to the onset of cooler sea-surface temperatures in the North Atlantic (Bond event 3), as analysis of the modern instrumental record shows that large (50%) interannual reductions in Mesopotamian water supply result when subpolar northwest Atlantic sea surface temperatures are anomalously cool.
 The headwaters of the Tigris and Euphrates rivers are fed by elevation-induced capture of winter Mediterranean rainfall.

 The Akkadian Empire in 2300 BC was the second civilization to subsume independent societies into a single state (the first being ancient Egypt around 3100 BC).
 It has been claimed that the collapse of the state was influenced by a wide-ranging, centuries-long drought.
 Archaeological evidence documents widespread abandonment of the agricultural plains of northern Mesopotamia and dramatic influxes of refugees into southern Mesopotamia, around 2170 BC, which may have weakened the Akkadian state.
 A 180-km-long wall, the "Repeller of the Amorites", was built across central Mesopotamia to stem nomadic incursions to the south.
 Around 2150 BC, the Gutian people, who originally inhabited the Zagros Mountains, defeated the demoralised Akkadian army, took Akkad and destroyed it around 2115 BC.
 Widespread agricultural change in the Near East is visible at the end of the 3rd millennium BC.
 Weiss suggests a figure of 300,000 displaced from the zone of uncertainty, while Burke suggests no less than 126,400 (99,000 displaced from Upper Mesopotamia; 17,400 from Middle Euphrates and approximately 10,000 from territories from northeast to southeast of Ebla).

 Resettlement of the northern plains by smaller sedentary populations occurred near 1900 BC, three centuries after the collapse.

 In the Persian Gulf region, there was a sudden change in settlement pattern, style of pottery and tombs.
 The 22nd century BC drought marks the end of the Umm Al Nar culture and the change to the Wadi Suq culture.
-A study of fossil corals in Oman provides evidence that prolonged winter shamal seasons, around 2200 BC, led to the salinization of the irrigated field, which made a dramatic decrease in crop production trigger a widespread famine and eventually the collapse of the ancient Akkadian Empire.
+Fossil coral studies from Oman indicate that extended winter shamal seasons circa 2200 BC caused salinization of irrigated fields, sharply reducing crop yields and sparking widespread famine that ultimately brought down the ancient Akkadian Empire.